 One for non-fiction and the second one for fiction publishers.

-Stefan gives you a couple of strategies on how to pick profitable niches for your books.
+Stefan Pylarinos gives you a couple of strategies on finding a profitable niche.

 Lesson 2: Keyword Research

 There are three videos in this lesson, and they all revolve around keywords.

 Here are the videos in order: Keyword Research, Criteria for Profitable Niches, and Easy Keyword Research in Minutes.

 Video 1 covers Amazon Best Sellers Rank, an important metric.
 In this video, you’re taking what you previously researched in Lesson 1 and checking if they’re worth going into.

 Video 2 goes deeper into supply vs. demand in the Kindle world.